 One of our favorite tools for meal prepping—or for cooking in general—is our Non Stick Frying Pan.
 Use this incredibly versatile pan to sear chicken breasts for sandwiches and salads, stir-fry veggies and tofu, and quickly reheat your prepped meals and ingredients.
 When we want a slightly heavier sear, we reach for our Carbon Steel Griddle: This wide, flat pan gets really, really hot, helping you get a deep, grill-like char on your proteins and vegetables.

 For prepping large batches of grains, beans, soups, and stews—aka, the cornerstones of our meal prep routine—a large stock pot and/or Dutch oven is where it’s at.
 We love the ample size and excellent heat distribution of our Stainless Clad Stock Pot, while our enameled cast iron Dutch Oven offers the added ability to sear proteins before adding them to slow-simmered stews—also known as braising.
+Check out out guide to must-have meal prep cookware for all the tools you'll need at a glance.

 For some people, meal prep calls to mind a stack of identical tupperware containers filled with portioned-out proteins, vegetables, and starch, ready to be reheated.
 This might work for some people, but to us, variety and flexibility are key components of meal prep.